hraberg/deuce/README.md

 ### The Editor

 I don't expect the visual editor to exist for quite a while.
-Initially, the editor itself will be implemented using [Charva](http://www.pitman.co.za/projects/charva/index.html) (or similar) Java curses/console library to keep things as simple as possible, compability wise.
+Initially, the editor itself will be implemented using [Charva](http://www.pitman.co.za/projects/charva/index.html) (or similar) Java curses/console library to keep things as simple as possible, compatibility wise.
 Eventually Swing, SWT and browser based front ends can be added to the mix.

 ### Testing

-Larger than the technical challanges - which are mainly about scale - is the fact it doesn't seem to be any large regression suite for Emacs one can use to ensure one is on the right track.
-There are some tests, and other editors, like Zile, have Emacs compability test suites for at least editing that could be reused.
+Larger than the technical challenges - which are mainly about scale - is the fact it doesn't seem to be any large regression suite for Emacs one can use to ensure one is on the right track.
+There are some tests, and other editors, like Zile, have Emacs compatibility test suites for at least editing that could be reused.

 ### The Road Map

-My guess is that it will take roughly a month to get anyhting useful at all out of batch mode with basic Emacs Lisp cross compilation.
+My guess is that it will take roughly a month to get anything useful at all out of batch mode with basic Emacs Lisp cross compilation.
 An editor that can do anything but crashing another 2 months.
-An actual useful, somewhat compatbile subset of Emacs 6 months.
+An actual useful, somewhat compatible subset of Emacs 6 months.

-Matching the performance and exect characteristics of the C code for buffers etc. isn't a goal.
+Matching the performance and exact characteristics of the C code for buffers etc. isn't a goal.

-100% compatbility is never excpected, as the port needs to be driven by the need to support a useful, growing subset of Emacs Lisp packages and Emacs features.
+100% compatibility is never expected, as the port needs to be driven by the need to support a useful, growing subset of Emacs Lisp packages and Emacs features.

 ### Future

 Once Emacs works again, we can move it forward into the future, where it originally came from.
 I eventually envision something quite different from Emacs, but that may very well end up being another project all together.
 But having a useful subset of Emacs running on the JVM may come handy when one least excepts it.

-The real goal is to bring back some of the fun of extending one's programming envioronment, by removing some of the old constraints and open up new possibilites - while respecting the Emacs tradition.
+The real goal is to bring back some of the fun of extending ones programming environment, by removing some of the old constraints and open up new possibilities - while respecting the Emacs tradition.

 ## References